Ahoy! I'm Dr. Rob Bell and I'll be your coach.

 Choking- is a sub-optimal performance that occurs in response to the stress of a situation.

-We use examples from sports so often because choking is an event that everyone can see, however a choke can even happen during a big test, business, or (eeek) surgery.
+We use examples from sports so often because choking in sports is an event that everyone can see, however a choke can even happen during a big test, business, or (eeek) surgery.